Windows

 How to Enable Point-in-Time Restore in Windows 11

-This guide will show you how to turn on or off Point-in-Time Restore in Windows 11.
-This handy feature helps you quickly fix problems by restoring your computer to how it was a short time ago.
+This guide shows you how to turn on or off Point-in-Time Restore in Windows 11.
+This helpful feature lets you quickly fix problems by going back to how your computer was a short time ago.

 What is Point-in-Time Restore?

-Point-in-Time Restore is a new Windows 11 feature (available from build 26220.7271) that lets you restore your PC to exactly how it was within the last 72 hours.
-It uses “restore points” that Windows creates automatically in the background.
+Point-in-Time Restore is a Windows 11 feature (available from build 26220.7271) that lets you restore your PC to exactly how it was within the last 72 hours.
+It uses “restore points” that Windows creates automatically without you doing anything.

 Restore points are stored on your computer using a tool called Volume Shadow Copy Service (VSS).
 This means if something goes wrong, you can quickly get your system back to a recent working state.